What’s so complicated about learning how to make coffee?

 But make no mistake, paper filters do just fine.
 They keep out unpleasant bitters while bringing very floral, tangy or fruity notes to the cup when brewing coffee.

-It’s because of these qualities that manual brewing using a filter is the hypedbrewing method.
-Filter coffee was completely redefined with the return to manual brewing, and in the process, it took on some adventurous traits.
+It’s because of these qualities that manual brewing using a filter is the hyped brewing method.
+Drip coffee was completely redefined with the return to manual brewing, and in the process, it took on some adventurous traits.

 Still, a barista fiddling with the pour-over dripper doesn’t exactly justify the price of a cup of coffee in your local hipster “slow bar.”